amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Logarex (CZ)

-Logarax was a factory in Czechoslovakia, when the country was part of the old [Eastern Bloc](https://en.wikipedia.org/wiki/Eastern_Bloc).
-Like everything else manufactured in the Eastern Bloc countries during the Soviet Era, this slide rule feels cheap.
-But it is quite usable.

 ***Logarex 27403-X Darmstadt***—The Logarax 27403-X is a late model, simplex Darmstadt with three $LL_n$ scales on the backside of the slide.
 But whereas the traditional Darmstadt rule has a closed backside and cutouts on each end for reading the $LL_n$ scales, the backside of the Logarax 27403-X is open like a duplex rule and there are no cutouts with red indices.
 The black indices on each end permit reading only the $LL_1$ and $LL_3$ scales.
 The $LL_2$ scale in the middle of the slide is hidden by the frame back.
 This is a design blunder.
 So, to use the $LL_n$ scales effectively, the slide must be flipped to the front.

 ![Logarex 27403-X](./figures/SlideRules/Logarex27403X/front.jpg)

 #### Nestler (DE)

-Nestler were a German maker of high-quality slide rules.
-They were established in 1878.
-Their wood rules were the stuff of legend.
-Even the very old wood rules from the early 20th century have a modern, minimalist look and feel to them.
-Of all the German brands, Nestler is my favourite.

 ***Nestler 23 R/3 Rietz***—The Nestler 23 R was favoured by very illustrious scientists and engineers, including [Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), [Wernher von Braun](https://en.wikipedia.org/wiki/Wernher_von_Braun), and [Sergei Korolev](https://en.wikipedia.org/wiki/Sergei_Korolev).
 It is a typical Rietz rule, with a typical Rietz scale layout.
 Perhaps it was this simplicity that attracted these greatest scientific minds of the 20th century.